TencentYoutuResearch/PersonReID-YouReID/readme.md

-# you-reid
+# YouReid

+## Introduction
-you-reid is a research framework that implements some state-of-the art person re-identification algorithms
+YouReid is a light research framework that implements some state-of-the art person re-identification algorithms for some reid tasks and provides some strong baseline models.

 ## Model Zoo